bisontrails/lpt-miner/README.md

 ## Setup:

 Have your UTC JSON keystore files in a directory that the script has access to.
+These files are generated when you create an Ethereum wallet and can be used as is.
+For example myetherwallet gives you one of these keystore files.
 For more on keystore files, [check out this link](https://medium.com/@julien.maffre/what-is-an-ethereum-keystore-file-86c8c5917b97).

-## Redis server

-In order to run lpt-miner you need a local redis server running.
-You don't need to do anything custom just get it running.
-Install redis-server using your favorite package manager (apt-get, homebrew, etc) or you can [install directly](https://redis.io/topics/quickstart) although this is a bit harder.
-When it is installed just open a new terminal or run:

-    redis-server &

 ### Environment Settings